jshannon63/laravel-psr15-middleware/README.md

 ## Execution Flow

+All PSR-15 middleware is run entirely within the PSR15Middleware subsystem.
+The two stacks are run separately and sequentially (Laravel then PSR-15).
 Laravel will begin execution of the middelware stack according to the order of definition within the Kernel.php file.
 Once the Laravel's middleware dispatcher reaches the Psr15Middleware class, Laravel will be forced to complete all the Foudation middlewares before executing the first PSR-15 middleware.
 Once the final PSR-15 middleware is executed, a Foundation response object will be returned to the Laravel middleware dispatcher.

 Please note that the PSR-7 Message objects are immutable.
 Psr15Middleware will work with cloned/converted Illuminate Response/Request objects.
 The updated clone of the Response object is returned to to the Laravel middleware system at the completion of the stack execution.
+This also means that PSR-15 middlewares will not have access to Laravel/Symfony specific properties and methods on the Foundation message objects.

 ## Middleware Sources